TheIllusionistMirage/sukuna/README.md

 This will build three JAR files corresponding to the modules `sukuna-engine`, `sukuna-service` and `sukuna-cli-client`.

-The JAR for `sukuna-engine` can be embedded into any Java application that wants to control how the engine is hosted and things like setup
+The JAR for `sukuna-engine` can be embedded into any Java application that wants to control how the engine is hosted.

 ## Trying It Out